Saving old trees by pollarding can be done by sawing off the top half of the trunk to lighten the load on the base.

 The beech alas was struck by lightning some thirty years ago, the tulip still towers majestically over our green garden as these giant trees do.
 And that major trunk of the liquid amber plummeted to earth a month back.

-In very wet summers the weight of the sap and leaves are enormous; and could be simply too much for the old stem.
+In very wet summers the weight of the sap and leaves is enormous; and could be simply too much for the old stem.
 Clearly the remaining trunks were also dangerous; that branch could have seriously damaged our home.

 The liquid amber is one of the treasures in our garden.
-Regularly we “forest bathe[3]” beneath it; and under the tulip.
+Regularly we “forest bathe[3]” beneath it; and under the American Tulip.
 We couldn’t bear to lose them.
 The tree fella assured us that once the weight was taken off the remaining trunks they would be good for another fifteen or more years.

 Pollarding is a form of tree management that removes the highest branches[1].
 The upper two-thirds of our liquid amber is now history and we have a massive pile of firewood waiting to be sawn and split.
 We will have more than enough for Little Beauty for several years; the small stove that warms our home through the winter and the cold wet spring.
 Hilton has cool, misty spells in every month.